dylrz/Volley/README.md

 # dylrz.github.io
-Summer 2023 IDP Site
+Summer 2023 IDP

-IDP stands for Individual Development Plan
-10 week "Course" of self-improvement
+IDP stands for Individual Development Plan: A 10 week "Course" of self-improvement

 Taking this opportunity to learn how to build a website, and keep track of my progress Weekly updates every Saturday to the weeks learnings